Consumer medicine information

 A. Acute ingestion of immediate-release paracetamol.

-In patients who present within 8 hours after an acute overdose, with a serum paracetamol concentration on or over the nomogram line, commence acetylcysteine infusion.*
+In patients who present within 8 hours after an overdose, with a serum paracetamol concentration on or over the nomogram line, commence acetylcysteine infusion.*

 * For patients who have serum paracetamol concentration double the nomogram line, complete acetylcysteine infusion with double dose of the second bag (200 milligrams/kg over 16 hours).

-In patients who present more than 24 hours after an acute overdose, commence acetylcysteine infusion immediately.
+In patients who present more than 24 hours after an overdose, commence acetylcysteine infusion immediately.
 Measure serum paracetamol concentration and ALT.
 If serum paracetamol concentration is ≥ 10 milligrams/L (66 micromol/L) and/or ALT > 50 U/L, continue the rest of the treatment (otherwise no further treatment required).

-In patients whose time of ingestion is not known, follow the advice above for between 8 to 24 hours after an acute overdose, commence acetylcysteine immediately.
+In patients whose time of ingestion is not known, follow the advice above for between 8 to 24 hours after an overdose, commence acetylcysteine immediately.
 Measure serum paracetamol concentration and ALT.

 If the serum paracetamol concentration is ≥ 10 milligrams/L (66 micromol/L) and/or the ALT is > 50 U/L, continue the rest of the treatment (otherwise no further treatment required).